gidra5/uni/obsidian_vault/Principles/Top and bottom development.md

-You mav divide development strategies into two categories:
+You may divide development strategies into two categories:
-1. Development of high level pieces of the application (top development)
+1. Development of high level pieces of the application (top development, system design)
-2. Development of low level, fundamental pieces of the application (bottom development)
+2. Development of low level, fundamental pieces of the application (bottom development, framework design)

 In top development the first thing you consider is surface level behavior:
 * what needs to be done when program starts